Skip to main content

 Project timeline

 PSE is currently in the process of developing and evaluating long-term solutions for the West Sound's power needs.
-At this time, we expect the project will be completed in 2030.
-Note, this timeline may change once we determine the project solution.
+Once we determine the project solution, we'll be able to share a more detailed timeline.
 We will continue to update the community as this process progresses.

 You may see PSE staff and contractors in the area conducting fieldwork.
 This can include things like testing soil, surveying existing infrastructure and managing vegetation.